nus-cs2103-AY2223S1/tp/docs/team/yeoyujie.md

 ---

 # Overview
-ModQuik is a desktop app that allows Teaching Assistants to keep track of their responsibilities, students’ progress and schedules for the ongoing semester.
+ModQuik is a convenient tool that allows you to keep track of your classes, monitor your students' grades and set up reminders for your tasks.

 ## Summary of contributions
 Given below are my contributions to the project.